Help protect your home and property from wildland fires

 Areas where natural terrain and flammable vegetation border man-made improvements are the most vulnerable to wildfires.
 Homeowners should take preventive measures to reduce the threat of wildfires to their homes and property, particularly in areas where wildland and urban areas meet.

-To protect a home from wildfire, the No. 1 goal is to reduce or eliminate ignition sources and fuels within the Home Ignition Zone, which extends 100 feet beyond your home.
+To protect a home from wildfire, the No. 1 goal is to reduce or eliminate ignition sources and fuels within the Home Ignition Zone (PDF), which extends 100 feet beyond your home.
 Taking steps now can make your home more wildfire resistant:

 - Remove flammable materials from your property, such as firewood, dead leaves or piles of anything that could burn.
 Preferably, flammable materials should be no closer than 30 feet from your home.